librity/gowiki/README.md

 ### Prerequisites

-You need to hace `GO` installed in your computer.
+Install the latest version of `Go` in your machine.

 ### Installing